Daniel's

 Because I have observed Your precepts.
 Psalm 119:98-100

-This brings to mind a thought.
-We, like Daniel and his friends, are living in a distant and foreign land ... down here on Earth.
-We are far from our home in Heaven.
-We reside, down here, in a dark pagan kingdom that is dominated by a dark king, the Prince of Darkness.
-However, our Lord has promised to give us all that we need for our sojourn here if, like Daniel and his friends, we covenant in our hearts to walk closely with him (John 15).
+This brings a thought to mind.
+You and I, like Daniel and his friends, are living in a distant and foreign land, as well ... down here in Satan's dark kingdom on planet Earth.
+We too are far from our true home in Heaven.
+We too are literally residing in a great, dark, pagan kingdom ruled over by the Prince of Darkness.
+However, our Lord has provided all that we might need for our sojourn here if we, like Daniel and his friends, we avail ourselves of his provisions and are committed to walking closely with him (John 15).

-Now, allow me to lay a bit of historical groundwork before we begin our study of this next passage.
+Let me to lay out a bit of historical groundwork before we begin our study of this next passage.
 It is needed so we can orient our thinking in regard to God's broad plan in human history.
 An incredible shift took place in Daniel's time ... a major shift in God's sovereign plan for his people and for our world.
-I personally believe that, time-wise, it took place right in the midst of Daniel's writing of the passage of which we are about to study ... specifically ... when he was penning verse four.
+I personally believe that, timewise, it took place right in the midst of Daniel's writing of the passage of which we are about to read.
+To be precise ... just as he was penning verse 4 ... it happened.
+Let me explain.

 But will God indeed dwell on the earth?
 Behold, heaven and the highest heaven cannot contain You, how much less this house which I have built! ... that Your eyes may be open toward this house night and day, toward the place of which You have said, 'My name shall be there,' to listen to the prayer which Your servant shall pray toward this place.
 I Kings 8:27,29

-Nevertheless, in a very mysterious way that you and I cannot fully understand (similar to trying to explain the Trinity), God did, in fact, take up his dwelling place in Solomon's Temple ... just as he had previously done in Moses' Tabernacle.
-And, he continued dwelling within Solomon's Temple, in the midst of his chosen people, for several hundred years.
-As you have it in Exodus and I Chronicles:
+Nevertheless, in a very wonderful and mysterious way that you and I cannot fully understand (similar to trying to explain the Trinity), God did, in fact, take up his central dwelling place within Solomon's Temple ... just as he had previously done in Moses' Tabernacle.
+Furthermore, he continued dwelling there in the midst of his chosen people for several hundred years.
+As you have it in Exodus and I Chronicles,

 Then the cloud covered the tent of meeting, and the glory of the LORD filled the tabernacle.
 Moses was not able to enter the tent of meeting because the cloud had settled on it, and the glory of the LORD filled the tabernacle.
 Exodus 40:34-35